Staging a Mental Health Intervention

 The most important thing to remember when it comes to mental health interventions is that they should be done with the goal of helping the person get the professional help they need.

 Mental health interventions can take many different forms, but all share the goal of helping the person struggling with mental illness to improve their quality of life.
-The type of intervention will be tailored to the specific needs of the individual and may include medication, therapy, or a combination of both.
+The type of mental health intervention will be tailored to the specific needs of the individual and may include medication, therapy, or a combination of both.